AllenNeuralDynamics/aind-metadata-entry-js/README.md

 # AIND Metadata Entry
+User-interface to ease AIND metadata ingest and validation.

+# Overview
+This repository contains the components of a React app that renders forms directly from schemas defined by [aind-data-schema](https://github.com/AllenNeuralDynamics/aind-data-schema).
+The schemas are fetched from an s3-bucket, defined in environment.
+On user-selection, the app renders a form from selected schema (defaults to latest version).
+On submission, it validates the form data, and downloads it as a JSON-file.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+# Suggested Usage
+Browser: Google Chrome.
+Machine: Windows or Linux.

 # Cloud Deployment